Nihilantropy/committy/docs/LLM_SELECTION.md

 # LLM Selection & Configuration

-This document outlines the simplified approach for configuring Large Language Models (LLMs) in AutoCommit for generating commit messages.
+This document outlines the simplified approach for configuring Large Language Models (LLMs) in Committy for generating commit messages.

 ## 1. Model Selection Approach

-AutoCommit adopts a flexible approach to LLM selection, focusing on usability and adaptability:
+Committy adopts a flexible approach to LLM selection, focusing on usability and adaptability:

 1. **Default Model**: Gemma3:12b
 2. **User Customization**: Any Ollama-compatible model can be used via configuration